openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 by design principles during the design phase of product development can reduce the number of vulnerabilities that can be exploited by adversaries:

-1. Zero Trust: A security model that operates on the principle of “never trust, always verify.”
+1. **Zero Trust**: A security model that operates on the principle of “never trust, always verify.”
 In the context of a digital wallet, this means that every transaction or access request is treated as potentially hostile, regardless of whether it originates from inside or outside the network.
 Zero Trust means the security posture for all users and devices defaults to untrusted, then layers of access are added based on the identity and context of the user or device, following the principle of least privilege.
 This makes it a highly effective strategy for securing digital wallets and other sensitive digital assets

-1. Open Design: A concept that involves the development of products, machines, and systems using publicly shared design information including Open-Source Software.
+1. **Open Design**: A concept that involves the development of products, machines, and systems using publicly shared design information including Open-Source Software.
 Specific security considerations for Open Design include: